Bhagavad Gita Chapter 2 Verse 61 Meaning

 What is the main idea of Bhagavad Gita 2.61?

+The Gita addresses the eternal soul with characteristic directness here.
 Having restrained them all, he should sit steadfast, intent on Me; his wisdom is steady whose senses are under control.
-This verse emphasizes soul with clarity and purpose.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of equanimity....

 How can I apply Bhagavad Gita 2.61 in daily life?